johnbaker79/GettingandCleaningDataPeerGradedProject/README.md

 # Extract data in selected columns, and merge x, y(activity) and subject data.
 Replace y(activity) column to it's name by refering to activity labels.

-# Generate #2 dataframe for 'tidy dataset' that consists of the average (mean) of each variable for each subject and each activity.
+# Generate a second dataframe for 'tidy dataset'.
 Assign to file - tidy_dataset.txt.